 For more information about the AANA’s public education campaign, recent landmark research studies confirming the safety and value of CRNAs, infographics, fact sheets and more, visit www.future-of-anesthesia-care-today.com.

 Founded in 1931 and located in Park Ridge, Ill., the AANA is the professional organization for the nation’s nearly 54,000 Certified Registered Nurse Anesthetists (CRNAs) and student registered nurse anesthetists.
 The AANA advances patient safety and the CRNA profession through excellence in practice and service to members.
 As anesthesia professionals, CRNAs safely administer more than 49 million anesthetics to patients each year.
 Learn more at www.aana.com.

 About Granville Health System

-For more than 99 years, Granville Health System has been delivering quality health care close to home.
+For more than 100 years, Granville Health System has been delivering quality health care close to home.
 To meet the growing needs of its community, Granville Health System has expanded its services throughout Granville County, offering convenient access to medical care where its citizens work and live.
+Together, our team promotes well-being, accelerates healing, and inspires hope for the communities we are honored to serve.
 The GHS main campus is located at 1010 College Street, Oxford, North Carolina.
 For more information about Granville Health System visit GHS online at www.ghsHospital.org.